 "Well she was the first friend I made when I moved here."
-Lukas gave it a little thought before saying, "So about nine years."
+Lukas gave it a little thought before saying, "So about seven years."

 I had no idea… I thought Zayn and the others were Lukas's first friends.
 Courtney held her cup near her lap as she watched the steam rise from it.
 "I see."
 The two remained quiet for a few seconds, and then Courtney suddenly thought to ask another question.
 "Hey, where did you move here from Lukas?
 Was it another part of Frelia like me?"

 Lukas quickly looked up at her.
 Natalie even noticed he became a bit tense and looked up at him.
 "I… um…" He just stared at Courtney who was patiently waiting for an answer.
 "If you tell the others… please tell them not to confront me about it."